THEATRE AT CHATEAU D'AIX

 Grace Andrews trained as an actor at Guildhall School of Music and Drama, London.
 Acting credits include: The Forbidden Zone (Schaubühne), Peer Gynt (LSO), Tomorrow I Was Always a Lion (Belarus Free Theatre), The Winter’s Tale (Cheek by Jowl), Hamlet and Romeo & Juliet (Actors from the London Stage), and Macbeth (Sophie Fiennes/Cheek by Jowl).
 Her international teaching includes work at Fontainebleau School of Acting (Paris), Ensatt L’École Nationale Supérieure des Arts et Techniques du Théatre (Lyon), and Prima del Teatro (Pisa).

-Her leadership experience involves curriculum design at Fontainebleau School of Acting as well as the role of Head of Short Courses, including the founding and direction of FONACT London.
-As an Acting Tutor she attained a distinction on the MA in Actor Training and Coaching at The Royal Central School of Speech and Drama.
-Her current research investigates the tension between safe space and identity in effective actor training.
+Her international teaching includes work at Fontainebleau School of Acting (where she is currently Head of Programmes and Practice), Guildhall School of Music and Drama, Mountview, Ensatt L’École Nationale Supérieure des Arts et Techniques du Théatre (Lyon), and Prima del Teatro (Pisa).
+As an Acting Tutor she holds an MA in Actor Training and Coaching from The Royal Central School of Speech and Drama.
+Her research investigates the tension between safe space and identity in effective actor training.